TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-graphapi-authfailure.md

 **`401 unauthorized error`: Resetting password or adding a user to a directory role**? <br>

-Currently there are no application permission daemon service-to-service permissions that allow resetting user passwords or directory role membership changes (or other highly privileged operations today).
+Currently, there are no application permission daemon service-to-service permissions that allow resetting user passwords or directory role membership changes (or other highly privileged operations today).
 These APIs are only supported using the interactive delegated code flows with a signed-in administrator. <br>
 [Microsoft Graph permissions](https://developer.microsoft.com/graph/docs/authorization/permission_scopes) <br>

 **`403 Forbidden`: Does the user have access?** <br>

 For delegated interactive code flows, Microsoft Graph evaluates if the request is allowed based on the permissions granted to the app and the permissions that the signed-in user has.
-Generally this error indicates that the user is not privileged enough to perform the request **or** the user is not licensed for the data being accessed.
+Generally, this error indicates that the user is not privileged enough to perform the request **or** the user is not licensed for the data being accessed.
 Only users with the required permissions or licensed will be able to make the request successfully.

 **`403 Forbidden`: Did you select the correct resource API?** <br>

-API services like Microsoft Graph check that the `aud` claim (audience) in the received access token matches the value it expects for itself, and if not it will result in a 403 Forbidden error.
-A common mistake resulting in this error, is trying to use a token aquired for Azure AD Graph API, to call Microsoft Graph (or vice versa).
+API services like Microsoft Graph check that the `aud` claim (audience) in the received access token matches the value it expects for itself, and if not, it will result in a 403 Forbidden error.
+A common mistake resulting in this error is trying to use a token acquired for Azure AD Graph API, to call Microsoft Graph (or vice versa).
 Ensure that the resource your app is acquiring a token for matches the API that the app is calling.

 **`400 Bad Request` or `403 Forbidden`: Does the user comply with their organization's conditional access (CA) policies?**<br>

 Based on an organization's CA policies, a user accessing Microsoft Graph resources via your app may need to be challenged for additional information that is not present in the access token your app originally acquired.
-In this case your app will recieve a 400 with an `interaction_required` error or a 403 with `insufficient_claims` error, and additional information that can be presented to the authorize endpoint to challenge the user for additional information (like multi-factor authentication).<br>
+In this case, your app will receive a 400 with an `interaction_required` error or a 403 with `insufficient_claims` error, and additional information that can be presented to the authorize endpoint to challenge the user for additional information (like multi-factor authentication).<br>
 [Developer guidance for Azure Active Directory conditional access](https://docs.microsoft.com/azure/active-directory/develop/conditional-access-dev-guide)